We may earn affiliate commissions for the recommended products. Learn more.

 Zoho Vault, meanwhile, is even more liberal and supports many authentication methods.
 This includes:

-• Time-based OTP
+• SMS-based OTP

 Plenty of options to choose from, but it’s best to steer clear of SMS verification as it’s one of the least secure MFA methods.